RJDennis/ChebyshevApprox.jl/README.md

 ChebyshevApprox
 ===============

 ChebyshevApprox is a Julia package for approximating continuous functions using Chebyshev polynomials.
 The package's focus is on multivariate functions that depend on an arbitrary number of variables.
 Both tensor-product polynomials and complete polynomials are implemented.
-Working with complete polynomials rather than tensor-product polynomials often leads to a considerable decrease in computation time with little loss of accuracy.
+Working with complete polynomials often leads to a considerable decrease in computation time with little loss of accuracy.
 In addition to approximating functions the package also uses the approximating polynomial to compute derivatives and gradients.

 Installation
 ------------